 |Live betting & streaming||3/5||5/5|

-While Betfair’s welcome offer is more straightforward than that of Matchbook, a risk-free bet of £5 really doesn’t do much to move the needle for most players, especially those who prefer to play for higher stakes.
+Although the Matchbook offer is more straightforward than Betfair’s, it doesn’t move the needle for most players, especially those who prefer to play for higher stakes.

 Betting Markets: Betfair

-The site has a ton of different sports available to wager on, not to mention tons of markets within each of those sports.
-In addition, Betfair boasts a lot of novelty wagering options, such as the ability to bet on things like reality television and other novelties that take their selection of markets over the top.
+The Betfair website has a range of different sports available for users to wager on, not to mention tons of further markets within each sport.
+In addition, Betfair boasts a lot of novelty wagering options, such as the ability to bet on things like reality television and other novelties, that make some of their selection of markets over the top.

-If Matchbook wants to win the Betfair vs. Matchbook debate going forward, this is something they will need to address the lack of betting markets available.
+If Matchbook wants to win the Betfair vs. Matchbook debate going forward, it will need to address the lack of betting markets available.

-Commission at an exchange site like Matchbook or Betfair is how the site makes their money.
-Similar to how pokers sites will take a rake out of each hand or a percentage of the buy-ins during tournament play, commissions are taken from each wager between two players at betting exchanges.
-This results in sites looking to compete with one another for the best rates, to attract players who want to make money without having too much of it taken by the site.
+Commission from an exchange site like Matchbook or Betfair is how the site makes money.
+Similar to how poker sites take a rake out of each hand or a percentage of the buy-ins during tournament play, commissions are taken from each wager between two players at betting exchanges.

-In this case, Matchbook gets the better of Betfair in this portion of our Matchbook vs. Betfair debate, thanks to substantially lower commission rates.
-At Betfair, winning bets are charged a 5% commission, which can really add up over a short period of time, with just 20 winning bets of the same size resulting in one full unit taken out of a player’s account due to commissions.
-Betfair does not charge a commission on losing bets, but really taxes winners heavily.
+In this case, Matchbook gets the better of Betfair in the debate between the two providers as Matchbook offers substantially lower commission rates.
+At Betfair, winning bets are charged a 5% commission, which can really add up over a short period of time.

 Mobile App: Betfair

-Matchbook’s app is easy to use in its own right, and shouldn’t be knocked as a great option for exchange bettors looking to bet on mobile.
-But players at Betfair know that their suite of apps is just stronger than most online betting companies, and it has done enough to earn the nod in this Betfair vs. Matchbook app battle.
+Matchbook’s app is easy to use in its own right, and shouldn’t be knocked.
+It is a great option for exchange bettors looking to bet on mobile.
+But players at Betfair know that their suite of apps is stronger than most online betting companies.

-Betfair has apps for their exchange, sportsbook, poker, and other specific niches of their site, combining to give players a personalized experience when betting via app.
-The exchange app performs admirably to keep that suite of apps working as intended.
+Betfair has apps for their exchange, sportsbook, poker, and other specific niches of their site, which combine to give players a personalised experience when betting.
+The exchange app also performs admirably to keep the long list of apps working as intended for users.

 Live Betting and Streaming: Betfair

-The key to this section of our Betfair vs. Matchbook showdown is the fact that Betfair does carry live streaming options, whereas Matchbook does not.
+The key to this section of our Betfair vs. Matchbook showdown is the fact that Betfair offers live streaming options, whereas Matchbook does not.

-As for the live betting platforms themselves, Betfair simply has more markets to offer than Matchbook.
-This could be a product of more players choosing Betfair over Matchbook.
-Therefore, Betfair has the ability to create more betting markets for other players to go against them on, but that is just another perk of choosing Betfair.
+As for the live betting platforms, Betfair has more markets to offer than Matchbook.
+This could be a result of more players choosing Betfair over Matchbook.
+Therefore, Betfair has the ability to create more betting markets for users to select by comparison.
+But that is just another perk of choosing Betfair.

 Overall Rating: Betfair

-Both Matchbook and Betfair offer a lot for players to like when it comes to betting exchanges, with these two brands being the best betting exchanges out there for the most part.
-But in this Betfair vs. Matchbook showdown, Betfair gains the edge based on an excellent mobile app, more betting markets than the competition, as well as an edge in the live betting and streaming department.
+Both Matchbook and Betfair offer a lot for players to like when it comes to betting exchanges and these two brands are among the best betting exchanges available for users, for the most part.